Looking for the best crossbow? Well, you’ve come to the right place.

 - Cost

-It’s also one of the fastest designs on the market today.
-It comes in at an absolutely staggering speed of 460 fps.
+It's also one of the fastest designs on the market today.
+It comes in at a staggering speed of 460 fps.

-So fast, in fact, that you’re limited on what arrows can handle the forces created when you pull the trigger.
+So fast that you're limited on what arrows can handle the forces created when you pull the trigger.

 All that speed is paired with incredible accuracy.
 This is due to its high-precision construction and detailed engineering.

-This makes for an unbeatable crossbow for nearly any situation.
+This makes for an unbeatable option for nearly any situation.

 PROS